Managing AI hallucinations in your homelab

 • Preflight checks.
 For any generated script I run static analysis, linters and a dry-run in a container.
 The pipeline rejects anything that would change system state without an explicit manual approval step.

 • Canary deployments.
 New prompts, models or automation flows run on a canary host for a set period.
-I measure differences in outputs and error rates before full rollout.
+I measure differences in outputs and error rates before a full rollout.

-Example: when I ask a model to produce a systemd unit file, the prompt demands a JSON object: {\”unit\”:\”…\”,\”execStart\”:\”…\”,\”restart\”:\”…\”}.
+Example: when I ask a model to produce a systemd unit file, the prompt demands a JSON object: {"unit":"…","execStart":"…","restart":"…"}.
 My parser checks ExecStart contains only allowed commands.
 If the model tries to include curl to remote sites, the check fails and the output is discarded.

 Automating safe workflows and error handling

 Automation is useful and dangerous.
-I want the benefit without accidental breakages.
+I want the benefit without the accidental breakages.
 My pattern is conservative defaults, clear error handling and simple rollbacks.

 Automation design I follow:

 1. Risk classification.
 I tag tasks as safe, cautionary or high-risk.
 Safe tasks include note-taking, log summarisation or generating non-executable snippets.
 High-risk tasks include changing firewall rules or rebooting hosts.
-High-risk actions require explicit manual confirmation.
+High-risk actions need explicit manual confirmation.

 2. Dry-run by default.
 Automation runs in simulation mode first.
 The model output is applied to a sandbox.
 Only after automated tests pass and a human grants approval does the actual change run.

 4. Structured error handling.
 Every pipeline stage returns a status: OK, WARN, FAIL.
-I log the status along with the model output and a hash.
+I log the status with the model output and a hash.
 Failures trigger a notification with the raw output and the failing test.
 The notification points to the exact test that failed.

 5. Rollback recipes.
 For every automation that mutates state, I keep an idempotent rollback script checked into the same repo.
 The pipeline runs the rollback as a single command if a post-change health check fails.